jacobfeldgoise/ThermalDrone/README.md

   The current design includes a single BME280 Temperature, Humidity, and Pressure sensor.
 The device is mounted on the bottom of the UAV, however, future experiments should be conducted to determine the optimal location for such a sensor considering the decrease in local temperature caused by the UAV's propellers.

-  * We will only connect four of the BME280's pins to the Raspberry Pi.
+  We will only connect four of the BME280's pins to the Raspberry Pi.
 Please reference the following list and the pinout in section 6.1.1:
   * The 5V pin on the BME should connect to a 5V GPIO pin on the Raspberry Pi
   * The SDI pin on the BME should connect to a SDA GPIO pin on the Raspberry Pi
-  * The SCK pin on the BME should connect to a SCL GPIO pin on the Raspberry Pi.
+  * The SCK pin on the BME should connect to a **SCL** GPIO pin on the Raspberry Pi.
   * The Ground pin on the BME should connect to a Ground pin on the Raspberry Pi.

 #### 6.3.4 Thermal Camera

+  The current design uses a Lepton FLiR to take thermal images of the UAV's surroundings and determine relative temperatures.
 The FLiR is mounted on the front of the UAV in close proximity to the Optical Camera in order to minimize the transformations needed to achieve thermal composite imaging.
+The camera itself is very small and incredibly delicate, so please be very careful when touching it.
+The camera module must be mounted in a breakout board which can then be connected to the Raspberry Pi.
+The FLiR module must be fully in the breakout board or it will not work properly.
+All 8 pins on the breakout board must connect to corresponding pins on the Raspberry Pi.
+The SDA and SCL pins should be wired in parallel to those from the BME280 and then connected to Raspberry Pi pins 3 and 5 respectively (see pinout).

 ## 7.0 Resources